manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Potential visitor constraints like the device age, operating system version, browser, and connection speeds are considered when designing user-experiences.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Barriers And Access